ibm-cloud-docs/hlf-support/howto/console-deploy-ocp-firewall.md

 ```
 {: codeblock}

-## Deploy the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console
+## Deploy the Fabric Operations Console
 {: #deploy-ocp-console-fw}

-When the operator is running on your namespace, you can apply a custom resource to start the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console on your cluster.
+When the operator is running on your namespace, you can apply a custom resource to start the Fabric Operations Console on your cluster.
 You can then access the console from your browser.
 Note that you can deploy only one console per OpenShift project.

 Save the custom resource definition below as `ibm-hlfsupport-console.yaml` on your local system.
 If you changed the name of the entitlement key secret, then you need to edit the field of `name: cp-pull-secret`.